Some different kinds of Heritage Sites in the UK include:

 Favourite World Heritage Sites in the UK for Free Spirits

 Bath was added to the World Heritage Site List in 1987 and is known as a ‘cultural site’.
 It was given this title because it holds many cultural and historic attributes within a beautiful, landscape setting.
+Also, it’s a top location for a city break where you can admire many ancient things.

 What can you see and experience in Bath?